Iron-rich Indian foods for women: the complete anaemia-management guide

 - Sprouts — sprouting roughly halves phytate content and lifts iron availability.

-- Millets — ragi and bajra carry far more iron than wheat or rice.
-Ragi alone delivers around 4 mg of iron per 100 g.
+- Millets — ragi and bajra carry more iron than wheat or rice.
+Ragi delivers around 4 mg per 100 g.

 - Amaranth (rajgira) — the grain, not the leaf.
 An iron and protein powerhouse.